billyxs/notes.md/vim/CHEAT_SHEET.md

 0  " move to the beginning of the line
-$  " move to the end of the line
+$  " move to the end of the line g_ " move to the end of the line
 ^  " move to the first non-whitespace character on the line _  " move to the first non-whitespace character on the line